pinkyshh/AuIdea/README.md

 ** Note: Some names have been hidden for privacy issues. **

 # UI
 The colors and theme of the application is based on the faculty's brand color (purple) for whom the application was developed.
+The application has only one theme, light theme.
+It was designed with the help of gestalts principles to organize the contents so it is aesthetically pleasing and easy to understand.

 (1)